14inc/hangman963/README.md

 Next, run <code>python3 milestone_4.py</code> to see the version of this solution that incorporates the use of Python classes.
 It also offers more feedback to the user that helps their guessing.

+Finally, run <code>python3 milestone_5.py</code> to see the final version of this solution that ties all concepts used together.
+Please note that it has limitations that makes it run in an infinite loop.
+This is as a result of the instructions provided in the project guidance.

+Feel free to edit the code to remove these limitations

 ## FILE STRUCTURE OF THE PROJECT
 What does this even look like?